humandataincome/ipdw/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/ipdw)](https://www.npmjs.com/package/ipdw) [![node-current (scoped)](https://img.shields.io/node/v/idpw)](https://www.npmjs.com/package/ipdw)

-IPDW is a repository for storing personal or user data within a safe and distributed storage.
+InterPlanetary Data Wallet (IPDW): store users data within a secure distributed storage.
-It enables you to build a real decentralized network (Web 4.0) without needing to be online.
+It enables to build a real decentralised network (Web 0) without the need of centralized database.
-You can take advantage of P2P interactions, database-less backends, verified identities, and much more.
+You can take advantage of P2P interactions, database-less, conflict-free replication, and much more.
+The main idea is to shard data structures in blocks and to propagate them encrypted and signed.

 ## Features